open-telemetry/opentelemetry.io/content/en/blog/2023/otel-demo-16.md

 - Increase the number of documented scenarios to demonstrate how OpenTelemetry can be used to solve real-world problems.
-- Ensure that the demo reflects the OpenTelemetry feature matrix, and that we're showing off everything you can do with the project.
+- Ensure that the demo reflects the OpenTelemetry feature matrix and that we're showing off everything you can do with the project.
 - Improve our dashboards, add alerts, SLOs, and other observability features to the demo.